I was listening to a podcast where the host was interviewing Dan Heath, the author of Upstream: the Quest to Solve Problems Before They Happen.

 - And finally, an issue is when you don’t have the time or space to stop and contemplate the situation and understand it deeply.

-We always have to use our best judgment on how to invest our time, but a good rule of thumb is to weigh the costs and benefits of addressing things more deeply, and if you see something more than once, solve them more deeply.
-Here are a few ways we do that:
+We always have to use our best judgment on how to invest our time, but a good rule of thumb is to weigh the costs and benefits of addressing things more deeply.
+If you see something happen more than a time or two, solve it more thoroughly.

 - Reply with documentation.
 When someone asks you something, document the response in a place that a future person can look it up, and send them the link.